The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Case Studies

-For each campaign, we extracted all relevant techniques from their \stix{} objects and aligned them with the canonical tactic ordering used throughout this work.
+For each focal workflow, we extracted relevant techniques from the \stix{} objects and aligned them with the canonical tactic ordering used throughout this work.
 Following the methodology of Section~\ref{sec:methodology}, each technique was translated into an executable step.
-Discovery and enumeration actions required only generic commands, whereas steps related to Initial Access, Persistence, Privilege Escalation, and Exfiltration required parameters and assumptions not present in CTI (e.g., file paths, hostnames, credentials, and privilege levels).
+Discovery and enumeration actions required only generic commands, whereas steps involving Initial Access, Persistence, Privilege Escalation, and Exfiltration required parameters and assumptions not present in CTI (e.g., file paths, hostnames, credentials, privilege levels).

-Table~\ref{tab:fox_softcell} summarizes the alignment between the translated behaviors and their corresponding \attack{} tactics.
-The tactic-level overlap reflects standard APT tradecraft, while differences in associated techniques illustrate why campaign-level emulation cannot be derived solely from templates.
-Each translated step was implemented as a single \caldera{} ability, using explicit commands and cleanup logic.
-Both campaigns were executed ten times in the isolated two-VM testbed described in Section~\ref{sec:emulation}.
-All executions completed successfully and produced consistent outputs because, during SUT deployment, we ensured this.
-Because \caldera{} performs no inference or auto-correction, any missing parameter, privilege assumption, or ordering dependency would have resulted in immediate failure, making these experiments a direct test of procedural completeness.
+The evidence supporting our findings extends beyond the two focal cases.
+It includes corpus-scale structural measurement, corpus-wide technique-to-ability translation coverage, two worked focal cases, and a broader eight-adversary execution audit.
+Table~\ref{tab:case_evidence} summarizes each layer.
+This approach is more informative than a tactic-by-tactic overlap inventory, as each layer clarifies a distinct aspect of the automation boundary.

+At the tactic level, the two focal cases overlap in standard APT phases such as Initial Access and Execution, but diverge in persistence, lateral movement, collection, and exfiltration, which depend on environment-specific assumptions.
+Each translated step was implemented as a single \caldera{} ability using explicit commands and cleanup logic.
+In the Docker-backed environment, \emph{ShadowRay} progresses through multiple successful steps and reaches an explicit end marker, but only after providing procedural semantics in Stage~2.

+\emph{Soft Cell} serves as a complementary reconstruction.
+It demonstrates how multi-host translation quickly accumulates assumptions about hosts, privileges, and routing once the narrative spans multiple hosts.
+Because \caldera{} performs no inference or auto-correction, any missing parameter, privilege, ordering dependency, or substrate mismatch surfaces directly as a blocked or uninstantiable procedure.
+Together, the focal cases provide a direct test of procedural completeness.

-The results make explicit the structural limitations identified in Section~\ref{sec:analysis}. \stix{} objects do not encode execution order; they lack parameters, environment bindings, and privilege requirements; and they contain no branching logic or preconditions.
-Nevertheless, the case studies show that structured CTI provides sufficient behavioral grounding to support reproducible multi-host emulation when supplemented with a human-in-the-loop translation layer.
-This confirms the methodology’s viability and clarifies where current CTI standards fall short for automation.
+The results demonstrate how to work around the structural limitations identified in Section~\ref{sec:analysis}.
+The evidence shows that structured CTI provides sufficient behavioral grounding to support reproducible multi-step enactment when supplemented with a language model translation layer, optionally assisted by an analyst.
+This demonstrates the methodology on a controlled substrate.